enanomapper/nano-lazar-paper/nano-lazar.md

 ### Interpretation and practical applicability

-Although *random forest* models with *Proteomics* descriptors have the best performance in terms of $RMSE$ and $r^2$, the accuracy of the 95% prediction interval is significantly lower than for *MP2D* and *P-CHEM* models (detailed pairwise comparisons in the supplementary material).
-It is likely that this instability is caused by a unfavourable ratio between descriptors (TODO) and training examples (121), although feature selection reduces the number of independent descriptors from TODO to TODO and $random forest$ and $partial least squares$ algorithms are robust against a large number of descriptors.
+Although *random forest* models with *Proteomics* descriptors havve the best performance in terms of $RMSE$ and $r^2$, the accuracy of the 95% prediction interval is significantly lower than for *MP2D* and *P-CHEM* models (detailed pairwise comparisons in the supplementary material).
+It is likely that this instability is caused by a unfavourable ratio between descriptors (129) and training examples (121), although feature selection reduces the number of independent descriptors from 785 to 129 and $random forest$ and $partial least squares$ algorithms are robust against a large number of descriptors.
 The observation that the *weighted average* algorithm, which uses descriptors only for similarity calculations and not for local model building, performs comparatively well for *Proteomics* descriptors, may support this interpretation.

 *P-CHEM* *random forest* models have the most accurate prediction interval and the $RMSE$ and $r^2$ performance is comparable to the $Proteomics$ model, although it utilizes a much lower number of descriptors (TODO before feature selection, TODO after feature selection) which have not been measured for the purpose of (Q)SAR modelling.
 The main advantage from a practical point of view is that predictions of novel nanoparticles require a much lower amount of measurements than with $Proteomics$ data (although this argument may become obsolete with new high throughput techniques).

 *MP2D* fingerprint descriptors are interesting from a practical point of view, because they do not require any measurements of nanoparticle properties.
 They need however defined chemical structures for core and coating compounds, which makes makes this approach infeasible for nanoparticle classes like carbon nanotubes.
 The resulting models do not differ significantly from the best results in terms of prediction accuracy ($RMSE$, measurements within prediction interval), but are significantly lower in terms of explained model variance ($r^2$).
 For practical purposes one may argue that the primary objective of read across models is to make accurate predictions and not to explain the model variance.
 For this reason we consider $r^2$ performance as secondary compared to $RMSE$ and prediction interval accuracies.

 Unfortunately our results are not directly comparable to results from other studies , because they use different validation schemes (e.g. bootstrap instead of crossvalidation), exclude part of the training data (silver particles, sometimes also some gold particles) and some of them have serious methodological flaws (e.g. global feature selection before validation splits).
 Unfortunately none of these publications provides sufficient information to repeat their validation experiments with our models.

 relevant features
 features used in local models